Before you read the FAQs there are a few points that are

 - When a place is confirmed for do students have to apply for re-enrolment the following academic school year(s).
 Enrolment is continuous UNLESS we feel we can not need specific needs for a child or a family has not fulfilled all tuition fee payment requirements.

-- Is admission to state the schools based on the postcode of residence?
+- Is admission to state schools based on the postcode of residence?
 Place of residence plays no role in admission.
 Our current families live in a wide area ranging from Amsterdam to Utrecht.

 - Is the Dutch newcomer class available for state schools, bilingual state schools?
 See Route guide for expats.